reflex-dev/reflex-web/docs/ai_builder/overview/best_practices.md

 **Suggested workflow:**

-1. In Chat Mode, upload an image or describe the layout.
+1. Upload an image or describe the layout.
 2. Ask: **"Tell me 5 things that would improve the UI/UX of this page."**
 3. Review the suggestions and decide which ones you want to apply.
-4. Switch to Agent Mode and implement: **"Improve visual hierarchy by increasing heading sizes and adding more spacing between sections."**
+4. Implement: **"Improve visual hierarchy by increasing heading sizes and adding more spacing between sections."**

 ### Using Knowledge to Guide the Build